-- 1. Writing assignments in which students summarize and interpret scholarly texts or primary sources chosen by the instructor. - 2.
-Instruction/modeling by the instructor in methods of reading and comprehending such texts and formulating concise, coherent response essays that properly credit all sources. - 3.
-Formative feedback on the writing that students are encouraged to use to improve successive assignments.
+- 1. Complete writing assignments that summarize and interpret scholarly texts or primary sources chosen by the instructor. - 2.
+Receive instruction/modeling from the instructor in methods of reading and comprehending such texts and formulating concise, coherent response essays that properly credit all sources. - 3.
+Receive formative feedback on their writing to encourage improvement in successive assignments.

-- 1. Interdisciplinary team teaching

-- 2. Attention to the values of peacemaking, serving, and/or stewardship
+- 1. Interdisciplinary team teaching - 2.
+Attention to the values of peacemaking, serving, and/or stewardship

-- 3. Appropriate off-campus experiences
+3. Appropriate off-campus experiences

-Common Necessary Features: (minimum content & skills required for transfer courses) -Contemporary American Life (last 200 years)(No more than 1/3 of course may be about historical periods prior to the 19th Century.)

--Study of influence of last 200 years on life today

--Core emphasis of the course is the unique nature of the American experience.

-- Transfer Course Level: 100 or higher - Transfer Course Credits: 2 or more
+- Common Necessary Features: (minimum content & skills required for transfer courses) -Contemporary American Life (last 200 years)(No more than 1/3 of course may be about historical periods prior to the 19th Century.) -Study of influence of last 200 years on life today -Core emphasis of the course is the unique nature of the American experience. - Transfer Course Level: 100 or higher - Transfer Course Credits: 2 or more - Exemptions: - Students entering Bethel in 2018 with 44-57 credits can choose between the Contemporary Western Life and Thought (L) or Comparative Systems (G) course - Students entering Bethel in 2018 with 58 or more credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel in 2019 or later with 45 to 59 credits can choose between the Contemporary Western Life and Thought (L) or Comparative Systems (G) course - Students entering Bethel in 2019 or later with 60 or more credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course.

-• Exemptions:

--Students entering Bethel with 44-57 credits can choose between Contemporary Western Life and Thought (L) or Comparative Systems (G).

--Students with 58 or more credits are exempt.

--Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).